AlishaShahane/NCSU_CSC-510_SE_P1_GROUP-4/CONTRIBUTING.md

 - Update [requirements.txt](https://github.com/rohanpillai20/NCSU_CSC-510_SE_P1_GROUP-4/blob/master/requirements.txt) in case you have used new libraries or plugins in your code
 - Use a consistent [coding style](https://www.python.org/dev/peps/pep-0008/)
 - Add meaningful comments to your code 📜
-- Add appropriate unit tests for the module you contribute to
+- Add appropriate unit tests for the module you contribute to!
+- You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ### You are contributing to this repository which is under MIT License: 🏅